zero-to-mastery/resources/WebDesignLearningResources.md

 * [Sean Halpin](http://seanhalpin.io/): A professional web designer/developer's award winning portfolio website.

+* [Frontend Mentor](https://www.frontendmentor.io/): A platform where you can practice your web design skills using HTML, CSS & JS and design modern websites.

 ## Images &amp; Video

 * [AllTheFreeStock](http://allthefreestock.com/): A central place to search for free stock photos and videos.